QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/mapping.md

 👉 Don't forget the 404 page!

 👉 Don't forget special pages, such as the password reset page.

+📚 Don't forget to invoke `OPTIONS` on API routes.
 </div></div>

 <hr class="sep-both">